 format does not contain a valid custom format pattern.

 The date and time is outside the range of dates supported by the calendar used by the current culture.

 The format parameter should contain either a single format specifier character (see Standard Date and Time Format Strings) or a custom format pattern (see Custom Date and Time Format Strings) that defines the format of the returned string.
-If format is nullptr or an empty string, the general format specifier, 'G', is used.
+If format is a null reference (Nothing in Visual Basic) or an empty string, the general format specifier, 'G', is used.

 This method uses formatting information derived from the current culture.
 For more information, see CurrentCulture.Notes to Callers

 The method returns the string representation of the date and time in the calendar used by the current culture.
 If the value of the current DateTime instance is earlier than Calendar.MinSupportedDateTime or later than Calendar.MaxSupportedDateTime, the method throws an ArgumentOutOfRangeException.
 The following example provides an illustration.
 It attempts to format a date that is outside the range of the HebrewCalendar class when the current culture is Hebrew (Israel).